iagoleal/iagoleal.github.io/content/posts/calculus-symbolic-ad.md

 we can augment our function evaluation to calculate at the same time both the function value and the exact value of the derivative at any given point.
-As we will see, we will even be able to recover symbolic differentiation as a subcase of automatic differentiation.[^symb-ad]
+As we will see, we will even be able to recover symbolic differentiation as a subcase of automatic differentiation.

-[^symb-ad]: An idea I first heard of while reading the documentation of the [ad](https://hackage.haskell.org/package/ad) package.

 ### Dual Numbers